Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations: Majorana zero modes at disclinations

 \section{Majorana zero modes at disclinations}

-We will now use the existence (or non-existence) of MBS in the primitive generators, which were defined for each symmetry class in Sec.~\ref{sec:algebraicclassification}, to construct $\mathbb{Z}_2$ index theorems.
-These index theorems determine the parity of the number of Majorana bound states (MBS) trapped at disclinations.
+We will now use the existence (or non-existence) of MBS in the primitive generators, which were defined for each symmetry class in Sec.~\ref{sec:algebraicclassification}, to construct $\mathbb{Z}_2$ index theorems for the parity of the number of Majorana bound states (MBS) trapped at disclinations.
 There is a separate index for each symmetry and the index $\Theta^{(n)}$ for a $C_n$ symmetric system is a function of the topological class of the system $\chi^{(n)}$ and the holonomy that characterizes the disclination $(\Omega,{\bf T})$.

 To determine the index theorems we must use two essential results.
 The first is that under the combination of disclinations centered at the same point, the index obeys

 which results from Eq.~\ref{eq:disclination_fusion} with vanishing separation ${\bf d}$ between disclinations.
 The second result is that the index is linear modulo 2 under the addition of $C_n$ symmetric systems, i.e., for two superconductors with Hamiltonians $H_1^{(n)},H_2^{(n)}$ in classes $\chi^{(n)}_1,\chi^{(n)}_2$ respectively that are combined into a superconductor with Hamiltonian $H_1^{(n)} \oplus H_2^{(n)}$ that belongs to the topological class $\chi^{(n)}_1+\chi^{(n)}_2$, the index is